 - In Independence Day, Judd Hirsch plays a Jewish man and drops a lot of Yiddish.

-- Used by every Jewish adult in A Serious Man, and justified by that they are all conservative Jews in the late 60's.
+- Used by every Jewish adult in A Serious Man, because they are all conservative Jews in the late 60s.

 - In Robin and the Seven Hoods, Frank Sinatra at one point feels like he's being noodged.
 "It's an old Italian word."

 - In City Hall, Mayor's aide John Cusack (who's supposed to come from Louisiana) mispronounces "schtick" as "stick", prompting Bridget Fonda to snap at him to "get the cornpone out of your Yiddish" if he's going to get anywhere in New York City politics.

 - In Mary and Max, Max, who is Jewish, sends off his letters and packages to Marry with "Gey gezunderheit" ("Go in good health").